'How to Automate PII Redaction with a REST API'

 • 500 - server error; retry with exponential backoff

-Check the response status before assuming success.
-In production, log the full response body on errors to aid debugging.
+All JSON errors use the standard { "error": ..., "request_id": ... } envelope.
+Check the response status before assuming success, and log the request_id with the response body to aid debugging.

 Pricing and Rate Limits